 The materials used to build a home vary state by state.
 As an example, homes in Florida are often built from concrete block while homes in Georgia are built on a concrete foundation with wood framing.
-Because of these regional material differences, the cost for just for the frame, or shell, of a room addition can be $10–$20+ per square foot.
+Because of these regional material differences, the cost for just for the frame, or shell of a room addition can be $10 to $20+ per square foot.

 Architects will either charge a percentage of the total construction costs for plans, a flat rate, or hourly rate.
-Average costs to hire an architect range between $875-$2,500, but can be higher depending on project scope.
+Average costs to hire an architect range between $875 to $2,500, but can be higher depending on project scope.

 200-square-foot room addition: $10,000

 A Thumbtack pro based in Slidell, Louisiana charges an average of $50 per square foot for a standard room addition with contractor grade finishes.
-With the average room addition in Slidell, Louisiana being 10x19 that puts the total cost estimate at $9,500 before any additional finishes.
-Additional finishes can raise the cost another $8,000 - $15,000 or more.
+With the average room addition in Slidell, Louisiana being 10x19, that puts the total cost estimate at $9,500 before any additional finishes.
+Additional finishes can raise the cost another $8,000 to $15,000 or more.

 The price per square foot includes the foundation, framing, drywall, interior and exterior paint, and standard flooring such as bedroom carpet.
 This also assumes that the homeowner provides any necessary fixtures for their new living space.